 What's in it for you?

-It will take more than a boat-full of women to change the world.
+It will take more than a ship filled with women to change the world.

 Consider the world you'd like to live in, grow old in, and pass on to future generations.

 Hope is never enough.
 We need to be the change.

 To learn more about Homeward Bound, visit https://homewardboundprojects.com.au/